shims

 Shim stack flow area

 Shim stack stiffness is typically measured by edge lift at the valve port seat.
-However, the minimum flow area occurs on an angled plane measured normal to the face shim surface.
-The location of the minimum flow area plane changes with curvature of the shim stack face shim.
+However, the minimum flow area occurs on an angled plane measured normal to the shim surface.
+The location of the minimum flow area changes with curvature of the shim stack face shim.

 stack throat area